-Divisional Awards are given to students whose presentations, poster or oral, are judged superior.
+Divisional Awards are given to students whose research and presentations, poster or oral, are judged superior.
 Ordinarily, the pool of candidates for Divisional Awards comes from among the First Place sectional winners.
 With the exception of the AAAS: Robert I. Larus Travel Award, no student may be awarded more than one Sectional Award and one Divisional Award.
 Divisional award winners (except winners of the Larus Travel Award) receive an amount of money to total $250 including the money they are awarded as a sectional winner.
 Additionally, they recive an Award Certificate for this achievement.
 Winners of the AAAS: Robert I. Larus Travel Award receive reimbursement for travel and lodging up to $1,000 to attend the AAAS National Meeting the following February in order to present their award-winning paper as a poster.

 Laurence M. Klauber Award

 This award was endowed by the family of Laurence M. Klauber, distinguished herpetologist, former President of AAAS, Pacific Division, and former President of San Diego Power and Light Company, to recognize outstanding student contributions.

 Established 1985, Natural Sciences